ncphillips/makersasylum.com/_events/summer-program-in-advanced-robotics-and-ai.md

   - image: "/uploads/noun_Robotics_2328189.png"
 - template: body-copy
   content: |-
-    ### On successful completion, the participants will have learnt:
+    ### On successful completion participants will have learnt:

     1. The science and technology behind **Robotics** and **AI**
     2. 3D printing technology and its application